watersnake1/blockchain-developer-bootcamp-final-project/README.md

 **This concept was also partially inspired by the idea of reflector tokens**

 - Each user will have a *base balance* and a *virtual balance*.
 At certain events, the tokens expressed in the *virtual balance* will accrue to the *base balance*, at which point they become "real" and can be used for any activities within web3.
-- Simple transfers will cause the multiplier a to be increased by 1%.
+- Simple mints will cause the multiplier a to be increased by 1%.
 Unstakes will do the same.
 Deposits to the staking lockup (where users can accrue more virtual tokens) will reduce the global multiplier by 0.05% (to be implemented in future versions).
-The contract shall track the total number of these events (transfers, unstakes and stakes) in `eventCount`.
+The contract shall track the total number of these events in `eventCount`.
 - A user may elect to accrue their virtual tokens to their base balance (realizing gains) without unstaking.
 At the time of realization their base balance is credited by `(stakedBaseBalance * a^(eventCount)) - stakedBaseBalance)` and `stakedBaseBalance` is reduced by the amount accrued in "real" tokens.
 - A user may also elect to withdraw their "real" tokens directly from the staking lockup, with the penalty of losing whatever percentage of their base balance their accrued virtual yield represents.
 If this exceeds 100% they must realize gains before unstaking.
 If this equals 0% then there is no penalty.
 - When checking the base balance no customized behavior is applied